-The partially boarded two-story house on Mettetal Street is largely unremarkable for Detroit.
+The boarded two-story house on Mettetal Street is largely unremarkable for Detroit.
 With bushes that extend up to its roof, a crumbling porch and loose bricks, it’s the standard image of blight in a city still rife with abandonment.

 But on this densely populated stretch in Grandmont Rosedale, a solidly middle class neighborhood of well-kept A-frames with tidy landscaped lawns, the house is an anomaly — an unwelcome drag on an otherwise vibrant neighborhood.

 More peculiar than the house itself, however, is why it’s idling in this blighted state: The home’s most recent owner was a city employee who purchased it from the Detroit Land Bank Authority at a deep discount — a benefit that should have ensured its restoration.

 The 2015 sale was supposed to mark a turning point for the house and block.
 The employee, a Detroit firefighter, had taken advantage of a 50-percent discount extended then only to city employees, retirees, and their family members, with the idea that they’d be responsible owners who could get Land Bank houses rehabbed, occupied, and back on the tax rolls.

 But none of that happened at the house on Mettetal.
 Instead, it has sat vacant since at least 2015 — its taxes unpaid, its blight presenting a threat to neighbors.
 At some point, a tree fell on it, causing a brick column in front to topple.
 After two years in which the owner failed to make the necessary repairs, the Land Bank took it back.
 It now sits in its inventory, along with about 30,000 other vacant structures.

 While the house represents a worst-possible outcome for the discount program, a Deadline Detroit review of the 70 homes sold to city employees and their family members in its first year finds the program has in many cases fallen short of its goal to stabilize communities.